Lessons for Success Application Instructions

 - Complete, extramural research grant proposal

 Your application must include a complete, extramural research grant proposal for which you had the primary role in conceptualizing and writing (see FAQ on what constitutes extramural research grant).
 A complete proposal should include all grant sections except for the budget or other sensitive financial information.
 At a minimum, the proposal must include an abstract, the specific aims, and the research strategy.
 This grant will not be used in evaluating your application.
 Rather, if you are selected to attend, this grant will be shared with Lessons for Success faculty and attendees and used in didactic sessions.
-You should select a grant that you are comfortable sharing with others and that would benefit from a critique.
+You should select a grant that you are comfortable sharing with others and hearing critiqued in front of the group as part of a mock review or section analysis session.
 If you are selected to participate, you will have the opportunity to discuss with your assigned Lessons for Success faculty member an additional, in-progress grant.

 If you are submitting a grant proposal to the National Institutes of Health (NIH), please submit a PDF of the grant only, not the entire NIH Adobe package.
 Please submit any summary statement of reviewer critiques, if available.